Adams1234784/PROJECT-UD3---Final-Project/README.md

 # Battle Arena - Turn-Based Combat Game

-## Project Description
+# Project Description

-Battle Arena is an interactive turn-based combat game built with JavaFX where players engage in strategic battles against progressively challenging monsters.
-Players can choose from different combat actions including normal attacks, special attacks, and healing abilities, each with unique strategic implications.
-The game features a custom exception handling system (`BattleException`) to manage invalid game states and provides real-time visual feedback through health bars and a comprehensive battle log.
-This project was inspired by classic turn-based RPG games like Final Fantasy and Pokemon, where strategic decision-making and resource management are key to victory.
-The game demonstrates object-oriented programming principles including inheritance, polymorphism, encapsulation, and exception handling in a fun and engaging way.
+Battle Arena is an interactive turn‑based combat game built with JavaFX where players face progressively stronger monsters using normal attacks, special attacks, and healing abilities, each with unique strategic implications.
+Inspired by classic RPGs such as Final Fantasy, Pokemon, and Dragon Quest, the project demonstrates core object‑oriented programming principles including inheritance, polymorphism, encapsulation, and custom exception handling through a BattleException system that manages invalid game states.
+The game provides real‑time visual feedback with health bars and a comprehensive battle log, while the UML diagram and GUI wireframe illustrate the planning and structure behind the implementation.
+Some features were streamlined to meet the deadline, focusing on the essential mechanics rather than optional extras, ensuring a playable and functional experience.
+Users interact through a simple JavaFX interface, choosing actions each turn and watching the results unfold in the log, highlighting how strategic decision‑making and resource management drive gameplay.

 ## Project Inspiration